-4.6 Rice Creek Irondale
+4.6 Rice Creek Irondale - monitored by Team #2, 2022

-• 153 invertebrates were identified in this sample.
+• 104 invertebrates were identified in this sample.
 This is an adequate sample size.

-• Chironomidae (non-biting midge)
+• Coengrionidae (broad-winged damselfly)

-Chironomidae have a tolerance value of 6 (moderate) on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
-They are a very abundant and diverse group of aquatic insects, and it is common for them to dominate samples.
+Coengrionidae have a tolerance value of 9 (high) on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
+They are the most diverse and abundant family of damselflies.